About the Guinea Pig Cages Store

 How “C&C” Came To Be

-20 years ago, Teresa Murphy of San Mateo, California, started doing guinea pig rescue after making the same mistakes that many of us do by ending up with too many from a pregnant pet store purchase.
+In 1998 (25 years ago now), Teresa Murphy of the San Francisco Bay Area in California, started doing guinea pig rescue -- CavySpirit.com -- after making the same mistakes that many of us do by ending up with too many from a pregnant guinea pig purchased at a pet store.
 As her cavy population grew, she realized that even multiples of the largest cages available in pet stores were just too small, creating crowded, hard-to-keep-clean messes without enough space for exercise.
 "Necessity being the mother of invention" led to Teresa's quest for a better living environment for her special charges -- one that was easy to replicate by her adopters.
 It needed to be good-for-the-guineas and easy-to-clean for kids and adults alike.

-After much trial and error, she discovered that by combining two materials, Cubes (wire storage cubes) and Coroplast (corrugated plastic), she could create a flexible, configurable, colorful, modular, relatively inexpensive, procurable, easy-to-clean, properly-sized cage for her guinea pigs -- success!
+After much trial and error, she discovered that by combining two materials, Cubes (wire storage cubes) and Coroplast® (a brand name of corrugated plastic), she could create a flexible, configurable, colorful, modular, relatively inexpensive, procurable, easy-to-clean, and properly-sized cage for her guinea pigs -- success!
 The original C&C cage concept was born.
 In her experimentation and observation of guinea pigs' behavior in various cage sizes in her rescue, she was able to determine the sweet spot of cage sizes for various pairings and groupings of guinea pigs.
-She published her new Cage Size Standards and advocated for them in the early days of the internet.
+She published her new Cage Size Standards and advocated strongly for them in the early days of the internet.

 Teresa created CavyCages(.com) which later became GuineaPigCages.com in order to share detailed instructions on “How To Make” a C&C cage, along with a community-sourced directory of where to find materials.
 She included a forum (still one of the largest and most comprehensive forums for guinea pigs today), photo gallery, and more.
 Her new guinea pig cage size standards, put forth in 2000, continue to be the generally accepted standards to this day.
 They have been adopted by the HSUS (Humane Society of the United States), ASPCA, and virtually all guinea pig experts around the world.

-Over the next seven years, C&C cages were becoming very popular.
-In 2010, Teresa created the GuineaPigZone website: as a one-stop-shop, so to speak, for all things guinea pig -- a central directory for rescues, vets, resources for cage materials, adoptable guinea pigs as well as the cage kits.
-As the creative juices flowed, the cage designs evolved, and the product line expanded quickly to include lofts, ramps, kitchens, stands, cubbies and more.
-This prompted the need for a separate, ecommerce-only website: the Guinea Pig Cages Store.
-Their 15+ year commitment continues today with 16 Coroplast colors (two are custom), offering only high-quality, safe, beneficial products for guinea pigs and their caretakers … and they’re just gettin’ started.
-Stay tuned!
+C&C cages were becoming very popular.
+In 2010, Teresa created the GuineaPigZone website: as a one-stop-shop, so to speak, for all things guinea pig -- a central directory for guinea pig rescues, guinea pig vets, resources for cage materials, and adoptable guinea pigs as well as the cage kits for sale and more.
+As the creative juices flowed, the cage designs evolved, and the product line expanded to include lofts, ramps, kitchens, stands, cubbies and more.
+This prompted the need for a separate, e-commerce only website: the Guinea Pig Cages Store, with the same attention to detail of care and caring about guinea pigs.